AzureIoTGBB/azure-iot-edge-hol/module1/README.md

     * save and close the file
     * confirm you can successfully "ping mygateway.local"

-* During the public preview, Edge only works with RSA certs.
-Edit the following PowerShell script   C:\azure-iot-sdk-c\tools\CACertificates\ca-certs.ps1
-    * on line 26, change the $useECC from $true to $false
-    * save and close the script
 * Open a PowerShell session __*as an Adminstrator*__
     * make an \edge folder   (mkdir c:\edge)
     * cd to the \edge folder (cd \edge)